Farshid-997/React-Redux-Practice/README.md

 # MapDispatchToProps

-1.It is basically dispatch reducer methods from redux to reac client side 2. take dispatch as an argument 3. return an object and it is a dispatch function 4. use props to pass data to the react client
+1.It is basically dispatch an action from redux to react client side 2.take dispatch as an argument.
+3.return an object and it is a dispatch function.
+4.use props to pass data to the react client.

 # Connect